How to Retain or Reinstate a Case Dismissed by the Court

 Court Basics

 If nothing happens in your case for a while, it can be “dismissed for want of prosecution” (called a DWOP).
-This article tells you how to ask the judge to (1) retain your case¾that is, keep your case open, or (2) reinstate your case¾that is, reopen your case if it has already been dismissed.
+This article tells you how to ask the judge to (1) retain your case¾that is, keep your case open, or (2) reinstate your case¾that is, reopen it if it has already been dismissed.

 What does “dismissed for want of prosecution” or DWOP mean?